Alberta health minister accused of berating Calgary physician, 'intimidating' citizens | CBC News

 Alberta Health Minister Tyler Shandro and his wife are accused of berating a Calgary doctor at his house in front of his wife and children for reposting a derogatory meme on Facebook.

-The Facebook image referenced an alleged conflict of interest involving Shandro, his wife and a supplementary health benefits company of which they are part owners.
+The Facebook image referenced an alleged conflict of interest involving the Calgary MLA, his wife Andrea Shandro and a supplementary health benefits company of which they are part-owners.

-Shandro, through a spokesperson, confirmed he and his wife went to the doctor's house on Saturday evening to talk to him about the meme.
+Shandro, through a spokesperson, confirmed that he and his wife went to the doctor's house on Saturday evening to talk to the doctor about the meme.

 The Shandros were subjected to a flurry of sometimes vicious personal attacks on social media after it was revealed last week that Andrea Shandro operates a Calgary company called Vital Partners Inc.